Documentation

 First-time install

-npx klaudius init my-agency
+npx klaudius@latest init my-agency

 The init command scaffolds this project, then launches you into an interactive wizard that walks you through everything — your pricing and outreach preferences, the connection details for the infrastructure Klaudius runs on, and the installation of all dependencies (Node packages, Python packages, browser engines).
 The whole thing takes 15–20 minutes.